o11y-weekly/o11y-weekly.github.io/2023-10-27_Defining_Good_Observability_backend_Trade-offs_and_QoS/README.md

 How about finding reasonable trade-offs instead of supporting higher SLAs than required.
 Is it required to support / pay a complex observability stack with higher SLAs than required ?

-According to Edsger Dijkstra, "Simplicity is prerequisite for reliability" and this is why defining those NFR is important to reduce the complexity to support high SLA.
+According to Edsger Dijkstra, "Simplicity is prerequisite for reliability" and this is why __defining those NFRs is important to reduce the complexity to support high SLA.__

 Creating a POC to analyze output is a good idea by using an agent and a file output.
-By using opentelemetry collector contrib with matching input sources (prometheus? graphite? file log ? tracing ?) and otlp file output, it is really easy to estimate telemetry required capacity.
+By using opentelemetry collector contrib with matching input sources (prometheus / graphite / file log / tracing / receivers which fit with the telemetry app) and otlp file output, it is really easy __to estimate required telemetry capacity.__

 - __Retention__: in GB per day.
 Throughput and signal size are important to define the total retention.
 Asking about archiving or deleting signals after the retention period should be defined.
 In general, after the 30 days period, signals are deleted.